awsdocs/aws-auto-scaling-user-guide/doc_source/what-is-aws-auto-scaling.md

 AWS Auto Scaling is useful for applications that experience daily or weekly variations in traffic flow, including the following:
 + Cyclical traffic such as high use of resources during regular business hours and low use of resources overnight
-+ On and off traffic patterns, such as batch processing, testing, or periodic analysis
++ On and off workload patterns, such as batch processing, testing, or periodic analysis
 + Variable traffic patterns, such as marketing campaigns with periods of spiky growth

 ## Features of AWS Auto Scaling<a name="scalable-resources"></a>